Parle Tilak Vidyalaya Association

 Parle Tilak Vidyalaya Association (also known as PTVA) is an educational institution in Vile Parle, Mumbai, India.
 It consists of five schools - the PTV English Medium School, the PTV Marathi Medium Secondary School, the PTV Marathi Medium Primary School, Paranjape Vidyalaya and the Parle Tilak School ICSE.
-It is also known for cricket team and participates in various sports.
-The school has completed 100 years in the year 2021.
+It is renowned for its cricket team.The school participates in various sports.
+It has completed over 100 years in the year 2021.

 History

 The Marathi Medium School (then unified), was founded in 1921, as a tribute to Shri Lokmanya Bal Gangadhar Tilak.
 The English medium School was founded in 1982.

 The ICSE medium school founded in 2008, was initially a part of the same building as the English medium school.
 In 2012, the ICSE medium was shifted to a newly constructed building.
 The schools (the English, Marathi, and ICSE medium) have produced merit list rankers in the State Secondary Board examinations and the ICSE examinations year after year.
 The Marathi medium school takes part in examinations like NTS, MTS, Olympiad and Homi Bhabha Young Scientist Examination.